WhatsApp will start putting ads in its Status feature

 Status lets you post photos, videos and GIFs that disappear after 24 hours.

-Daniels didn't say when ads will come to Status, and WhatsApp didn't immediately respond to a request for comment.
+Daniels didn't say when ads will come to Status, and WhatsApp only highlighted previous reports that they'll come in 2019.

 It's not the first time we've heard about ads on WhatsApp.
 Facebook is eager for the messaging service, which it acquired for $19 billion in 2014, to start making money.
 WhatsApp said in August that businesses will be able to do things like provide real-time customer service and send information like boarding passes or shipping confirmations.